Delta 8 Products

 - Delta 8 Vape: Also readily available are Delta 8 vape pens.
 These are all-in-one systems that come with a battery and cartridge, and they are ready to use as soon as they are taken out of the box.
 They come in different flavors and strengths, just like most of the CBD vape pens available on the market.
-Our Delta 8 Vape is filled with our unique Delta 8 and terpene blend.

-- Delta 8 Capsules: Delta 8 capsules are simple to understand.
+- Delta 8 Capsules: Products like Delta 8 capsules are simple to understand.
 They aren't just capsules that contain delta 8, but also other hemp compounds or plant compounds not related to cannabis.
 Effects usually peak in around an hour and last for a few hours.